Hoosier Hundred: 2020

 Track Enterprises continues as the promoter of the event.
 In 2019, with the rise of horse racing and the push for more legalized sports betting, the Fairgrounds announced that the race track would down after the 2019 season and would be converted into a harness practice facility.

 Track Enterprises announced on November 25, 2019 that the Hoosier Hundred would move to the Terre Haute Action Track, a half-mile dirt track also promoted by the company, beginning in 2020.
 However, due to the COVID-19 pandemic, the 2020 Hoosier Hundred/Sumar Classic, scheduled for May 21, was initially scratched.
 Later in the year, the race was revived and rescheduled for the night of August 23 (the same day as the Indy 500), but back at the Fairgrounds track, as the planned improvements to convert the Fairgrounds oval to a horse racing facility were delayed.
 For the 2021 season, the Hoosier Hundred was replaced by the Sumar Classic at Terre Haute.

 2023

-The National Hot Rod Association, owner of Lucas Oil Indianapolis Raceway Park, and the United States Auto Club announced on October 21, 2022 that the Hoosier Hundred will return on April 23, 2023, on the .686 mile paved oval.
-The race will be 146 laps on the .686 mile oval, and was formally placed in the 2023 USAC schedule as part of the Performance Racing Industry events in Indianapolis that includes the USAC prizegiving banquet.
-The event will be a non-championship event, with drivers and teams earning appearance points only.
+The Hoosier Hundred was announced to return on April 23, 2023, on the Lucas Oil Indianapolis Raceway Park .686 mile paved oval.
+The event was planned to be a non-championship event, with drivers and teams earning appearance points only.
+Due to inclement weather (track conditions unsafe with cold temperatures), the event was moved to the IRP's Carb Night Classic on Memorial Day weekend, becoming a points race for the USAC Silver Crown Series.
+The race is set for 146 laps, 100.146 miles, but is not the longest Silver Crown race at IRP, as from 1985 to 1988, IRP held a Silver Crown race for 150 laps, or 102.9 miles.